-investments in specific assets.

-The Fund will invest at least 50% of its Net Asset Value in assets which exhibit positive or improving environment ("E") and/or social ("S") characteristics.
-The "Other" category will comprise of assets (including cash, cash equivalents, hedging instruments and other assets) which do not have an ESG Current State Score, which are not aligned with the Fund's E and / or S characteristics and/or have no minimum environmental or social safeguards.
+describes the share of investments in specific assets.
+The Fund will invest at least 50% of its Net Asset Value in assets which exhibit positive or improving environmental ("E") and/or social ("S") characteristics.
+The "Other" category will comprise of assets (including cash, cash equivalents, hedging instruments and other assets) which are not aligned with the Fund's E and/or S characteristics and/or have no minimum environmental or social safeguards.

-Good governance practices include sound

-management structures, employee relations, remuneration of staff and tax compliance.
+Good governance practices include sound management structures. employee relations, remuneration of staff and tax compliance.